mashashopen/computational_biology_ex1/README.md

 ################### How to run #####################
-The executable file will run on windows
+The executable file will run on windows work environment

 The executable file can be found here: https://drive.google.com/drive/u/0/folders/128sB7iPpJALXjwNSs87UKYVNx0ccdwgG

 and the running command will be: .\rumor_spreading_model.exe